angular/components/src/material/tree/tree.md

 <!-- example(tree-flat-overview) -->

 Flat trees are generally easier to style and inspect.
-They are also more friendly to scrolling variations, such as infinite or virtual scrolling
+They are also more friendly to scrolling variations, such as infinite or virtual scrolling.
+Flat trees generally offer better performance.

 <!--TODO(tinayuangao): Add a flat tree example here -->